2020 MEN’S FIELD – NOVEMBER 25-27

 Bad Boy Mowers Crossover Classic

 The Sanford Pentagon is honored to host the inaugural Bad Boy Mowers Crossover Classic.
-This eight-team, NCAA Division I tournament runs Nov.
-25-27 in Sioux Falls, S.D., and every game will air on the ESPN family of networks.
-A limited number of tickets will be available for sale – stay tuned for more information.
+This NCAA Division I college basketball tournament runs Nov.
+25-30 in Sioux Falls, S.D.

 What safety measures will be in place to prevent COVID-19 from spreading during the tournament?